battre/autocomplete-attribute-explainer/model/README.md

   address hierarchy.
 * `cut-off-children` contains a list of tokens whose children will be removed from the address hierarchy.
+* `synthesized-nodes` follows the same structure as `extra-definitions`, but the added tokens are designated as synthesized nodes.
+These are nodes that live outside the main hierarchy.
+They don't have to be stored in the model.
+  Instead their value can be formatted from their children.
+They are injected into the model at the position of the lowest common ancestore of all children.

 `countries/*/*-descriptions.yaml` contains labels for the tokens.